qutip/qutip/doc/internals/solver/index.rst

    rules down to the :class:`Integrator`.
 The selection of which numerical scheme to run is entirely dictated by the solver's configuration options through the ``"method"`` parameter.

-Generally, integrators are general-purpose ODE solvers.
+Usually, integrators are general-purpose ODE solvers.
 However, to maximize performance, certain integrators are specialized to specific physical representations, where the boundary between physical assumptions and numerical routines is intentionally blended.